MarkHanoteau/MarkHanoteau.github.io/_posts/2022-09-02-ROMI-MMM-MTA.md

 Once the MMM budgets are set, Multi-Touch Attribution - **MTA** - tracks online performance in flight.
 It is a solution that determines the relative contribution of individual customer touchpoints towards a goal.
 MTA allows marketers to make smarter tactical optimization decisions in near real-time, such as which call to action to use or which keywords to bid on.

-By combiining both approaches, MMM as a top down and market level and MTA as a bottom up, audience level, should provide an integrated view of marketing performance.
+By combining both approaches, MMM as a top down and market level and MTA as a bottom up, audience level, should provide an integrated view of marketing performance.

 Combining methods and Unifying market level, top down model (MMM) and an audience-level, bottom up model such as MTA will achieve better results.